X-Men: The Last Stand: Filming

 X-Men: The Last Stand began shooting in August 2005 and wrapped in January 2006.
 Much of the film was shot at Vancouver Film Studios, the same location of X2.
 Locations included the Hatley Park National Historic Site and Royal Roads University, which doubled for the X-Mansion.
 An old lumber mill next to the Fraser River doubled as Alcatraz Island.
 The tight schedule made Ratner "begin post-production the day I started shooting," sending the scenes he had just filmed to his editors.
 The editing team was led by Mark Helfrich, who had edited all of Ratner's films, assisted by Mark Goldblatt in the action scenes and Julia Wong with effects-heavy footage.

 According to associate producer Dave Gordon, "This is the biggest production ever filmed in Canada.
 It used to be X2, now it's X3."
 The $210 million budget also made The Last Stand the most expensive film to be made at the time.
-The film's record would be first broken by Pirates of the Caribbean: Dead Man's Chests $225 million budget.
-The original cinematographer was Philippe Rousselot, who eventually opted to depart production.
+The film's record would be first broken by Pirates of the Caribbean: Dead Man's Chest (2006)'s $225 million budget.
+The original cinematographer was Philippe Rousselot, who eventually opted to depart the production.
 Dante Spinotti, a frequent collaborator of Ratner, replaced him, with assistance of J. Michael Muro.
 Fox Filmed Entertainment co-chairmen Thomas Rothman and Jim Gianopulos debated whether Rogue should give Iceman a passionate kiss at the film's end or simply hold his hand.
 The two executives screened The Last Stand for their daughters, as well as the studio's female marketing executives, and the hand holding prevailed.
 Gianopulos stated that the kissing "was all about sex, and we didn't want that."
 A strong campaign of secrecy about the script was enforced by Ratner and the writers.
 Even the actors had problems with getting full screenplays, the call sheets did not reveal all the characters, and many scenes were shot in varied ways.
 Both of the ending scenes were not included on the shooting script, with Ratner taking a small crew during one day's lunch time to film the post-credits scene with Xavier, and later going to London to film Magneto in the park.